-'''

-GO TO 2

-END IF

 possible user code at the end of ray trajectory

 new ray

 GO TO 1

 1000 CONTINUE

 WRITE(,) ' Incomplete data on file about ray starting point'

 GO TO 3000

 2000 CONTINUE

 WRITE(,) ' Incomplete data on file about ray trajectory'

 3000 CONTINUE

 possible user code at the end of analysis

 CLOSE (UNIT = LUNRAY)

 END

+'''

 Meaning of the variables read from the RAY file:

-'''

-''' NRAYRN = ray number = starting region MREG \mathtt{MLATTC} = \mathrm{starting\ lattice\ cell} TAMM = material of starting region EKIN = reference kinetic energy of the ray (GeV) XX, YY, ZZ = current ray position (the first time: ray starting point) = distance of current ray position from z-axis (cm) = distance of current ray position from the origin (cm) THETAP = polar angle between the current ray position vector and the z-axis (radians) PHIPOS = azimuthal!angle of the current ray position vector around the z-axis (radians) TXX, TYY, TZZ = ray direction cosines THETAD = polar angle between the ray and the z-axis (radians) PHIDIR = azimuthal!angle of ray around the z-axis (radians) ETADIR = pseudo-rapidity of ray direction with respect to the direction defined by option BEAMPOS MREGLD = number of next region traversed by ray MLATLD = number of next lattice cell traversed by ray MMATLD = material of next region MATNAM = name of material of next region IDISC = 0 unless next region is blackhole = distance traversed from last point to the current ray position ALAMDI = distance traversed from last point to the current ray position, in units of high energy nucleon inelastic mean free paths (at the reference kinetic energy of the ray) ALAMDP = distance traversed from last point to the current ray position, in units of high energy pion inelastic mean free paths (at the reference kinetic energy of the ray) ALAMDN = distance traversed from last point to the current ray position, in units of maximum neutron inelastic mean free paths (i.e., at 200 MeV) ALAMDG = distance traversed from last point to the current ray position, in units of maximum photon mean free paths (i.e., at the so-called Compton minimum).
+NRAYRN = ray number MREG = starting region MLATTC = starting lattice cell MMAT = material of starting region EKIN = reference kinetic energy of the ray (GeV) ΧΧ, ΥΥ, Z Z = current ray position (the first time: ray starting point) R2 = distance of current ray position from z-axis (cm) R3 = distance of current ray position from the origin (cm) THETAP = polar angle between the current ray position vector and the z-axis (radians) PHIPOS = azimuthal!angle of the current ray position vector around the z-axis (radians) ΤΧΧ, ΤΥ Υ, TZZ = ray direction cosines THETAD = polar angle between the ray and the z-axis (radians) PHIDIR = azimuthal!angle of ray around the z-axis (radians) ETADIR = pseudo-rapidity of ray direction with respect to the direction defined by option BEAMPOS MREGLD = number of next region traversed by ray MLATLD = number of next lattice cell traversed by ray MMATLD = material of next region MATNAM = name of material of next region IDISC = 0 unless next region is blackhole RCM = distance traversed from last point to the current ray position ALAMDI = distance traversed from last point to the current ray position, in units of high energy nucleon inelastic mean free paths (at the reference kinetic energy of the ray) ALAMDP = distance traversed from last point to the current ray position, in units of high energy pion inelastic mean free paths (at the reference kinetic energy of the ray) ALAMDN = distance traversed from last point to the current ray position, in units of maximum neutron inelastic mean free paths (i.e., at 200 MeV) ALAMDG = distance traversed from last point to the current ray position, in units of maximum photon mean free paths (i.e., at the so-called Compton minimum).
 Note: if the EMF option (p.
-113) has not been requested, explicitly or implicitly by default, ALAMDG has always zero value ALAMDR = distance traversed from last point to the current ray position, in units of radiation lengths.
-Note: if the EMF option has not been requested, explicitly or implicitly by default, ALAMDR is calculated but only in an approximate way DEKMIP = energy lost from last point to the current ray position by a minimum ionising muon \texttt{GMOCM2} = distance traversed from last point to the current ray position in g/cm^2 DELAGE = time elapsed from last point to the current ray position in sec (i.e., distance divided by speed of light) RCMTOT = cumulative distance traversed so far in cm ALITOT = cumulative distance traversed so far, in units of high energy nucleon inelastic mean free paths ALPTOT = cumulative distance traversed so far, in units of high energy pion inelastic mean free paths '''

-ALNTOT = cumulative distance traversed so far, in units of maximum neutron inelastic mean free paths
+115) has not been requested, explicitly or implicitly by default, ALAMDG has always zero value ALAMDR = distance traversed from last point to the current ray position, in units of radiation lengths.
+Note: if the EME option has not been requested, explicitly or implicitly by default.
+ALAMDR is calculated but only in an approximate way рекмтр energy lost from last point to the current ray position by a minimum ionising muon GMUCW5 Ξ distance traversed from last point to the current ray position by a minimum ionising much distance traversed from last point to the current ray position in $\sigma/cm^2$ DELAGE time elapsed from last point to the current ray position in sec (i.e. distance divided by speed of light) RCMTOT = cumulative distance traversed so far in cm ALITOT = cumulative distance traversed so far, in units of high energy nucleon inelastic mean free paths ALPTOT = cumulative distance traversed so far, in units of high energy pion inelastic mean free paths ALNTOT = cumulative distance traversed so far, in units of maximum neutron inelastic mean free paths culturative distance traversed so har, in diffes of maximum fields of measure measure paths